kk289/IBM-Data-Science/Course 3_Data Science Methodology/Week 3/README.md

 Analyzing Credit Cards Default

 ##### Which topic did you choose to apply the data science methodology to?
-I chose Credit Cards to apply the data science methodology.
+My Answer: I chose Credit Cards to apply the data science methodology.
 Since I have already done similar kind of project during college, I think it would be better to do this again to understand more effectively.

 ##### Using the topic that you selected, complete the Business Understanding stage by coming up with a problem that you would like to solve and phrasing it in the form of a question that you will use data to answer.